 Your employer has no legal right to force you to work longer than your contracted hours.
 They can ask, and you can accept, but there is no obligation to.
 Read up on overtime laws and pay to know your rights in this area.

 Yes.
 Although there is not a specific law against not publishing work rotas, they are considered an essential part of planning work duties and allocating staff accordingly.

 The Working Time Regulations 1998 state that all employees have the right to know their working schedules in advance, including any additional hours they will be required to work.
 The same goes for any changes that may occur during the course of the rota period.
 If you are managing a team, it will fall upon you to ensure that this is carried out effectively.

-By law, if your staff works for at least 3 hours in a night shift (11 pm to 6 am), it is considered a night worker.
-You must remember they will probably be entitled to minimum Wage, but you’re not obligated to pay higher rates for night shifts.
+By law, if your staff works for at least 3 hours in a night shift (11 pm to 6 am), they are considered a night worker.
+Shifts within this window would also be considered unsociable hours.
+They will probably be entitled to Minimum Wage, but you’re not obligated to pay higher rates for night shifts.

 Moreover, young workers aged between 16 and 17 cannot work longer than 10 pm, so they won’t be entitled to night shifts.

 For such workers who are allowed to sleep between tasks, the minimum wage will only be paid for the hours the employee was awake.

 On the other hand, you need to be aware of the working hours limit that affects night workers as night working hours work slightly differently in the UK.
 Night workers are not legally allowed to work over an average of 8 hours in a 24-hour period.
 This includes regular overtime (not occasional overtime) and should be calculated over a 17-week period.
 This can be extended to 52 weeks if the employee and employer agree together.
 Night shift staff have no option to opt out of this limit.

 As an employer, you must keep records of the past two years to ensure your staff are not exceeding the working hours limit.

 There are three types of work breaks you must provide to your employees.